firebolt-db/godocs/docs/Guides/getting-started.md

 {:.no_toc}
 Welcome to the beginning of your journey with Firebolt!
 This tutorial guides you through setting up your Firebolt account, creating your database, and importing a sample dataset.
 Following that, we'll execute some basic analytics queries to demonstrate the power and speed of Firebolt analytics.

-For those seeking a more interactive learning experience, we invite you to join one of our comprehensive, instructor-led Firebolt workshop.
-These hands-on session are crafted to deepen your understanding of Firebolt's capabilities and how to leverage them for your data analytics needs.
+For those seeking a more interactive learning experience, we invite you to join one of our comprehensive, instructor-led Firebolt workshops.
+These hands-on sessions are crafted to deepen your understanding of Firebolt's capabilities and how to leverage them for your data analytics needs.
 Secure your spot [here](https://www.firebolt.io/on-demand-workshop) and elevate your Firebolt skills.

 1. Topic toC
 {:toc}

 ## Create a Firebolt Account

-1. Select 'Get Started' after completing the registration form at [go.firebolt.io/signup](https://go.firebolt.io/signup)
+1. Select 'Get Started' after completing the registration form at [go.firebolt.io/signup](https://go.firebolt.io/signup).

     <img src="../assets/images/GetStarted.png" alt="Get Started" width="500"/>